cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What are the usage limits of {{ site.data.products.serverless }}?

-Clusters start with 10M RUs of free burst capacity and earn 100 RUs per second up to a maximum of 250M free RUs per month.
+Clusters start with 10M RUs of free burst capacity each month and earn 100 RUs per second up to a maximum of 250M free RUs per month.
 Earned RUs can be used immediately or accumulated.
 If you use all of your burst capacity and earned RUs, your cluster will revert to baseline performance.

 If you set a spend limit, your cluster will not be throttled to baseline performance once you use all of your free earned RUs.
 Instead, it will continue to use burst performance as needed until you reach your spend limit.
 If you reach your spend limit, your cluster will revert to the baseline performance of 100 RUs per second.

-You can create a maximum of five Serverless clusters per Organization.
+You can create a maximum of five Serverless clusters per organization.

 ### What is a Request Unit?